-For that indicator, The World Bank provides data for Brazil from 1970 to 2016.
-The average value for Brazil during that period was 13.64 percent with a minumum of 6.93 percent in 2013 and a maximum of 21.69 percent in 1991.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1970 to 2021.
+The average value for Brazil during that period was 13.51 percent with a minimum of 6.93 percent in 2013 and a maximum of 21.69 percent in 1991.

 Definition: Short-term debt includes all debt having an original maturity of one year or less and interest in arrears on long-term debt.
 Total external debt is debt owed to nonresidents repayable in currency, goods, or services.
 Total external debt is the sum of public, publicly guaranteed, and private nonguaranteed long-term debt, use of IMF credit, and short-term debt.